-Care Costs And Estate Planning
+Care Costs and Estate Planning

 The situation with regard to care home fees and the contributions that might be required is quite complicated, and is of increasing concern to many clients.

 The starting point is that the law provides for means testing: when a resident cannot afford to pay full charges for the care home, an assessment is made by way of a means test of their ability to pay.
+This means test assessment relates to both income and also capital.

 The assessment